FIWARE/test.Functional/API.test/iot.BackendDeviceManagement/IoTAgent-LoRaWAN/0.1/README.md

 In order to test this GE, please deploy three Virtual Machines, which are:

 1. **Orion Context Broker GE** - follow the instruction to [deploy a dedicated Orion instance](https://catalogue.fiware.org/enablers/publishsubscribe-context-broker-orion-context-broker/creating-instances).
-2. **IoT Agent JSON GE** - select a "base_ubuntu_16.04" image in the FIWARE Cloud Portal to get IoT Agents script from github.
+2. **IoT Agent LoRaWAN GE** - select a "base_ubuntu_16.04" image in the FIWARE Cloud Portal to get IoT Agents script from github.
 3. **JMeter** - select "base_ubuntu_16.04" image in the FIWARE Cloud Portal to install JMeter on Ubuntu Virtual Machine.

 [Top](#iot-agent-lorawan)